GPT-2: Limitations

-Implementations and subsequent research
+Application and subsequent research

-Possible applications of GPT-2 described by journalists included aiding humans in writing text like news articles.
 Even before the release of the full version, GPT-2 was used for a variety of applications and services, as well as for entertainment.
 In June 2019, a subreddit named r/SubSimulatorGPT2 was created in which a variety of GPT-2 instances trained on different subreddits made posts and replied to each other's comments, creating a situation where one could observe "an AI personification of r/Bitcoin argue with the machine learning-derived spirit of r/ShittyFoodPorn"; by July of that year, a GPT-2-based software program released to autocomplete lines of code in a variety of programming languages was described by users as a "game-changer".

 In 2019, AI Dungeon was launched, which used GPT-2 to generate dynamic text adventures based on user input.
 AI Dungeon now offers access to the largest release of GPT-3 API as an optional paid upgrade, the free version of the site uses the 2nd largest release of GPT-3.
 Latitude, the company formed around AI Dungeon, raised $3.3 million in seed funding in 2021.
 Several websites host interactive demonstrations of different instances of GPT-2 and other transformer models.

 In February 2021, a crisis center for troubled teens announced that they would begin using a GPT-2-derived chatbot to help train counselors by allowing them to have conversations with simulated teens (this use was purely for internal purposes, and did not involve having GPT-2 communicate with the teens themselves).

+On May 9, 2023, OpenAI released a mapped version of GPT-2.
+OpenAI used successor model, GPT-4, to map each neuron of GPT-2 to determine their functions.